 Overview

-• Advising clients on how to prepare for and respond to inquiries and audits conducted by the federal government, state attorneys general, and government contractors
+• Supporting clients in preparing for and responding to inquiries and audits by the DOJ, HHS, CMS, the FDA, state attorneys general, and government contractors

-• Defending health care clients in disputes that are predicated on allegations of off-label promotion, violations of the AKS, research cost mischarging, and the improper reporting of usual and customary prices, among other regulatory allegations
+• Defending health care clients in disputes involving off-label promotion, kickback allegations, research misconduct, billing fraud, cost mischarging, and reporting of pricing data

 Read more